 All ABS employees have signed a legally enforceable Undertaking of Fidelity and Security in which they agree to keep any information, including personal information which they may deal with in the course of their work, private and confidential.
 This agreement applies to ABS employees for the rest of their lives, even if they leave the ABS.
-The penalty for breaching this is two years jail, a $21,600 fine, or both.
+The penalty for breaching this is two years imprisonment, a $26,640 fine, or both.

 How do I know the person contacting me is from the Australian Bureau of Statistics?